Hypnotherapy as a Tool for Sports Performance

 - Individual sports (e.g., golf, tennis): Hypnosis can dial in pre-shot routines, reducing overthinking and optimizing kinesthetic awareness.

-- Team sports (e.g., soccer, basketball): Short hypnosis-based focus cues can help players re-center after high-pressure plays and maintain situational awareness.
+• Team sports (e.g., soccer, basketball): Brief hypnosis-based focus cues can help players refocus after high-pressure plays.
+They can also help players stay aware of the game.

 - Endurance sports (e.g., cycling, running): Self-hypnosis techniques assist in attention refocusing and dissociation of non-essential discomfort.

-Practical example: A golfer using a 3-minute pre-shot hypnosis routine reports fewer “yips” episodes and better consistency under tournament pressure.
+Practical example: A golfer uses a 3-minute pre-shot hypnosis routine.
+They report fewer “yips” episodes.
+They also feel more consistent under tournament pressure.

 Practical Focus Techniques for Athletes Using Hypnosis